cloud-shuttle/flow-rs/docs/examples/README.md

-# Leptos Flow Examples
+# Flow-RS Examples

 ## Overview

-This directory contains comprehensive examples demonstrating various Leptos Flow features and use cases.
+This directory contains comprehensive examples demonstrating various Flow-RS features and use cases.
 Each example is self-contained with clear documentation and can serve as a starting point for your own projects.

 ## Quick Start